 Selection for admission to the Master’s program and for awarding of a scholarship is based on academic criteria.
 Students with annual average grades of 14/20 and above are especially encouraged to apply.

-Separate applications need to be filed for the University of Paris’ MIEM or SMARTS-UP scholarships (follow links given above) and for the Master’s program.
+Separate applications need to be filed for the Université Paris Cité SMARTS-UP scholarship (follow link given above) and for the Master’s program.
 Regarding applications to the Master’s program:

-- European students are invited to apply via University of Paris’ eCandidat portal from March 15th to June 20th 2022.
+- European students are invited to apply via Université Paris Cité eCandidat portal (expected to open in March 2023).